2017 WPA Women's World Nine-ball Championship: Preliminary round - Double elimination

 In the group stage, the double elimination format was played with race to 7.

 Main tournament - Last 32

 Knockout stage consisted of last 32 players.
 Defending champion - Han Yu was defeated by Pan Xiaoting in semi-finals 5–9.

 Final

-The final was played between two Chinese players - Chen Siming and Xiaoting Pan.
+The final was played between two Chinese players - Chen Siming and Pan Xiaoting.
 Alternate break format was played.
 Chen Siming had three break-and-run in racks: 8, 10 and 12.
-Xiaoting Pan had two break-and-run in racks 1 and 3.
+Pan Xiaoting had two break-and-run in racks 1 and 3.